 IDN is the short name for Internationalized Domain Name.
-IDNs are domain names with characters other than a, b..., z; 0, 1,..., 9; and "-".
+IDNs are domain names with characters in addition to a, b..., z; 0, 1,..., 9; and "-".

 Such domain names could contain characters with diacritical marks as required by many European languages, or characters from non-Latin scripts; for example, Arabic or Chinese.
-During the 2010 gTLD application round, IDN top-level domains will be allowed for the first time in Internet history.
+During the 2010 application round, IDN gTLDs will be allowed for the first time in the history of the Internet.
 The IDN top-level domain names will offer many new opportunities and benefits for Internet users around the world by allowing them to establish and use top-level domains in their native languages and scripts.